oVirt/ovirt-site/source/sla/sla-for-storage-io-bandwidth.html.md

 ## Design

+### Automatic per-device tuning for IO bandwidth limit(basic feature)

+In the following chapters, we will explain how to tune this IO bandwidth limit dynamically .
+The adjustment is performed by MOM.
+This section gives the way to set initial value.
+This value is used as start point when IO limit is adjusted.
+The IO limit is then tuned according to IO bandwidth usage.

+#### Initial IO limit value

+The initial IO limit of vDisks bandwidth can be set to the value when vm is created, dynamically set via VDSM API.
+By default, it will use the bandwidth vDisk used as upper bound when the congestion is detected by MOM.

+#### IO bandwidth limit tuning

+IO limit is tuned by a mechanism in MOM.
+Each vDisk has a priority and that may be derived from the priority of vm.
+For each vDisk, its IO bandwidth limit should be above a minimum limit value.
+This minimum value is associated with the priority.
+Higher priority vDisk has a larger minimum limit value.
+This ensures that higher priority vDisk has a higher IO limit when the IO bandwidth is quite scarce.

+e.g. minimum limit value of vDisk

+              high priority:  8MB/s
+              low  priority:   4MB/s

+These values are set different for different storage domains, since they have diverse backends.

+Here, we assume that vDisks can be either high priority or low priority.
+We use the following policy to automatic tuning the IO limit:

+If the I/O congestion of storage domain is detected:

+*   IO limit of each vDisk is decreased by a certain percent.
+The percent are different for different priorities.

+e.g. The decreased percent of IO limit high priority: 5% low priority: 10% After the tuning the IO limit, the IO limit value should above minimum limit value of this vDisk.

+If the I/O congestion of storage domain is not detected:

+      *IO limit of some vDisk is increased by a certain percent.

+These vDisks are selected according to the following rules: vDisk need more IO bandwidth limit.
+This should distinguish the situation that vm actually uses most of its allocated bandwidth and it requests more but limited by the IO limit.

+### Discussion

+There should be a way to detect I/O congestion of storage domain by MOM, and the way need to be discussed.
+How to judge that the vDisk need more IO bandwidth limit.
+This can be obtained from cmd like iostat's util.
+How about other kind of disks(NFS, GlusterFs)?
+I suggest to use total_bytes_sec to describe vDisk bandwidth and tune this value dynamically.
+How to generate minimum IO limit?

-### Quota
+### Quota(advanced feature)

-As the design in <http://www.ovirt.org/Features/Quota>, quota provides the administrator a logic mechanism for managing resources allocation for users and groups in the Data Center.
+As the design in <http://www.ovirt.org/Features/Quota>, quota provides the administrator a logic mechanism for managing resources allocation for users and groups in the Data Centre.
 You need to create the relevant quota, and define the user as a quota consumer .

 We would like to add one kind of quota for disk bandwidth IO control.